 If You Do Already Have a Google Account

 Go to youtube.com and click "sign in" in the upper right-hand corner.
 From there, you'll be taken to the same Google sign-in page above.
 If you have multiple Google accounts, be sure to select the one you want to be associated with the YouTube channel.

-Once you're set up with and signed into your YouTube account, it's time to create a channel.
+Once you're set up with and signed into your Google account, it's time to create a channel.
 Back at youtube.com, click your user icon in the upper right-hand corner.
+This represents both your Google account and you YouTube account (as YouTube is owned by Google).
 You'll see a drop-down menu, where you'll want to click "settings."

 From there, you'll be taken to your account overview.
 Under "additional features," click "create a new channel."